-Waldorf Homeschooling – I am homeschooling my third grade daughter and kindergarten son with Waldorf-inspired methods.
+Waldorf Homeschooling – I am homeschooling my fourth grade daughter and first grade son with Waldorf-inspired methods.
 A deep connection to nature, a holistic approach to education, and a strong grounding in the arts are what most resonate with me.

 Don’t Miss a Blog Post!

 My email newsletter delivers the best in off-grid living, gardening, and homesteading inspiration to your inbox.
 Plus, you’ll be the first to know about special opportunities, and exclusive discounts on eBooks and Courses!

-And, as a special Thank You, when you subscribe, you get a free copy of Your Radical Homestead.
+When you subscribe, I’ll send you a copy of Your Radical Homestead as a bonus.
 This dream book is about stretching our ideas about homesteading, articulating a vision for your Radical Homestead, celebrating what you’ve accomplished this year, and moving you forward into your wildest dream future.